nxtwrld/aouros-www/AI_SESSION_ANALYSIS.md

 **Value:** Enables rapid response to critical conditions and improves patient safety

+#### Story 4.3: Change Gate Efficiency

+**As a** Doctor
+**I want to** avoid unnecessary recomputation when there are no new inputs or answers **So that** analysis is fast and resource-efficient

+**Acceptance Criteria:**
+- When Symptoms/Answers signature is unchanged, MoE analysis is skipped
+- UI displays a “no changes detected” notice near the stream indicator
+- Next analysis runs immediately when a new transcript chunk changes the signature

+**Value:** Reduces latency and cost without sacrificing responsiveness

 ### Epic 5: Data Export and Documentation

 #### Story 5.1: Export Analysis Results